uk-gov-mirror/ONSdigital.es-system-of-record/README.md

 ```
 python insert_test_data.py
 ```
-7 - Database should now be stocked with test data, you can run the various queries in the same way, eg:
+7 - Database should now be stocked with test data, you can run the various queries as shown below, eg:
 ```
 python -c 'from get_all_reference_data.py, import lambda_handler; lambda_handler({},"")'
 ```